Odinodin/odinodinstatic/resources/posts/2015-07-14-react-hover.md

-:title Hovering React styles
+:title React style that hover
 :published 2015-07-14
-:dek How to hover stuff using inline styles
+:dek How to enable hovering using inline styles
 :body

 [React](http://http://facebook.github.io/react/) introduces a number of interesting ideas, one of which is that